mvolkmann/blog/src/swift-ui.md

 Optionally view the entities and their relationships as a graph.
-To switch between viewing entities and their relationships in "table" style or "graph" style, click the buttons in the lower-right labelled "Editor Style".
+To switch between viewing entities and their relationships in "table" or "graph" style, click the buttons in the lower-right labelled "Editor Style".
-In the graph view it may be necessary to toggle the relationships in each entity by clicking the triangle to the left of "Relationships" in order to see all of them.
+In graph view it may be necessary to toggle the relationships in each entity by clicking the triangle to the left of "Relationships" in order to see all of them.